NETWAYS/icinga2-exporter/README.md

 A Prometheus exporter for Icinga2.

 The `icinga2-exporter` for Prometheus allows you to scrape status and statistics information from Icinga2 to monitor the health of the Icinga instance.
+The exporter does not export data from individual hosts or services, for this you can use Icinga2's OTLPMetricsWriter.

 ## Installation and Usage